-2. Includes \$136 of management fees paid to investment managers (2017 - \$120).
+2. Includes \$39 and \$136 of management fees paid to investment managers for the three months and twelve months ended, respectively (2017 - \$27 and \$120, respectively).

-Notes to Consolidated Financial Statements December 31, 2018 (millions of Canadian dollars)
+Notes to Condensed Interim Consolidated Financial Statements December 31, 2018 Unaudited (millions of Canadian dollars)